quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 1. Navigate to the `Code Samples`.

 2. Search for the `Starter source`.
-If should have a blue highlight (blue is used to indicate a source).
+It should have a blue highlight (blue is used to indicate a source).
 Make sure the Python language version is selected.

 3. Click `Preview code`.